- 1 CHICKEN POX Symptoms, Causes, Treatment and Prevention

-They should stay away from the public, preferable stay at home until it subsides or until the blisters have stopped appearing and have scabs.
+They should stay away from the public, preferably stay at home until it subsides or until the blisters have stopped appearing and have scabs.

 To help relieve the itching use Calamine lotion.

-Heat and sweat makes the itching really worse when they have chicken pox, it is preferably to keep the sufferer in not too cold or too hot surrounding.
+Heat and sweat make the itching really worse when they have chicken pox, it is preferable to keep the sufferer is not too cold or too hot surrounding.